 - Bonuses and rewards are constantly available

-While legal restrictions still apply and have been reinforced by the Unlawful Internet Gambling Enforcement Act of 2006, we live in a time where the sheer variety we have at our disposal is awe-inspiring – from slot games and online casino card games to casino apps and much more – we’re spoilt for choice.
+While legal restrictions still apply and have been reinforced by the Unlawful Internet Gambling Enforcement Act of 2006, we live in a time where the sheer variety we have at our disposal is awe-inspiring – from slot games and online casino card games to casino apps and much more – we’re spoiled for choice.

 BetMGM is a prime example of a casino that is both land-based and online, offering a variety of free casino games and casino games that allow you to win real money online.

-Sin City: Las Vegas’ Gambling History in Focus
+Sin City: Las Vegas’ gambling history in focus

-Today, we might search online for free casino games but back then a game of cards was the go-to fix.
-It was only a matter of time before debauchery crept onto the scene – drinking, prostitution, and gambling gradually became the norm.
+Today, we might search online for free casino games but back then, a game of cards was the go-to way to enjoy whatever hours you didn’t spend working.
+It was only a matter of time before other forms of debauchery crept onto the scene, including drinking and prostitution.
 In the interest of virtue, productivity and moderation, the government put in place restrictions and legislation to end the bad behavior – cue the 21-year ban of gambling.

-Legal, Legal at Last: Gambling Returns
+Legal, legal at last: Gambling returns

 The ban that ensued was no flash in the pan; it spanned more than two decades.
 Did Nevada go cold turkey during the 21 years of the ban?
-That was the expectation but the history of gambling says otherwise.
+That was the expectation, but the history of gambling says otherwise.
 Lovers of gambling embodied the mantra “Where there’s a will, there’s a way.”

 Gamblers wanted to play casino games and so they did.
 Casino games sprouted everywhere and anywhere, as long as there were four walls in which to hide away from prying eyes and get a well-deserved break from the stress of daily life.

-The Blossom and Boom of Vegas
+The blossom and boom of Vegas

 Las Vegas came into its own once World War II was over.
 Sadly, it wasn’t all sunshine, roses, and roulette; alongside the millions being made, won and spent in Sin City came the rise of the Mafia.
-Once free of mobsters, change came and not for the better – the infamous Bugsy Siegel saw an opportunity in casino-style gambling and wanted in.
+Once free of mobsters, change came and not immediately for the better – the infamous Bugsy Siegel saw an opportunity in casino-style gambling and wanted in.

 The first order of business was to create a resort that not only rivaled the extravagance and grandeur of El Rancho but completely eclipsed it.
 Some might say he succeeded.
 Drawing inspiration from Hollywood, he opened the Flamingo in 1946.
-Generous contributions from Meyer Lansky ensured that Bugsy had access to ample amounts of finance – such were the joys of being backed by the drug money of a wealthy East Coast gangster.
+Generous contributions from Meyer Lansky ensured that Bugsy had access to ample amounts of finance – such were the benefits of being backed by the drug money of a wealthy East Coast gangster.

-The Bugsy Vegas Legacy
+The Bugsy Vegas legacy

-The Casinos of Yesteryear: Then and Now
+The casinos of yesteryear: Then and now

 The Golden Nugget